zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

      -m    (Required) Path to clade marker info file
            mpa_v30_CHOCOPhlAn_201901_marker_info.txt.bz2
      -f    (Required) E-mail to send notifications to upon
            failure of any jobs.
      -s    (Optional) Skip certain steps in the pipeline if need be.
 Provide a comma separated list of steps that you wish to skip in the pipeline.
 List may
-           have the values: fastqc, bbduk, kneaddata,
+           have the values: fastqc, bbmerge, bbduk,
-           humann.
+           kneaddata, humann.
 ```
 ```
 ./Create_Cladogram.sh -h